rkruzel19/ZCW-MicroLabs-JavaFundamentals-AliceAndBob/README.md

 ### Overview

-* Write a program that asks the user for his/her name and only the users Alice and Bob are greeted with their names.
+* Write a program which prompts the user to input his/her name.
+* The program should greet users whose names are 'Alice' and 'Bob'.

 ### Unit Test
 * No Unit Test

 ### Instructions
 1. Understand how to get input from user
 2. Create conditional to check against Alice and Bob
 3. Print greeting to screen if Alice or Bob are true